Uday Shankar is the President of The Walt Disney Company for Asia Pacific and the Chairman of Star and Disney India.

-As president, The Walt Disney Company APAC and Chairman, Star & Disney India, Uday Shankar leads the charge for Disney’s transformation into a direct-to-consumer company in the most exciting region of the world.
-He is also focused on creating deeply local media assets in the region.
-Along with his leadership of Disney’s media networks and direct-to-consumer businesses, Shankar also oversees Disney’s film distribution and content sales operations in APAC, which has emerged as the fastest growing market for this business.
+Uday leads the charge for Disney’s transformation into a direct-to-consumer company in the most exciting region of the world.
+He is also focussed on creating deeply local media assets in the region.
+Along with his leadership of Disney’s media networks and direct-to-consumer businesses, Uday also oversees Disney’s film distribution and content sales operations in APAC, which has emerged as the fastest growing market for this business.

-In addition to his leadership of Star, Shankar has played a key role in shaping the media and entertainment sector in India, bringing reforms for the industry and its consumers.
+In addition to his leadership of Star, Uday has played a key role in shaping the media and entertainment sector in India, bringing reforms for the industry and its consumers.
 He has been at the forefront of landmark initiatives in television broadcasting including self-regulation and digitization of the television distribution ecosystem.
-Currently, he is vice president of FICCI (Federation of Indian Chambers of Commerce and Industry).
+Currently, Uday is the Senior Vice President of FICCI (Federation of Indian Chambers of Commerce and Industry).
 He has earlier been the President of the Indian Broadcasting Federation (IBF) and the Chairman of FICCI’s Media and Entertainment Committee.